zhvner/EcoWardrobe/README.md

 -  As a user, I want to be able to _**save my daily clothing log entries to file**_
 -  As a user, I want to be able to _**load my daily clothing log entries from file**_

+Phase 3
+# Instructions for grader
+- You can generate the first required event of creating a new clothing related to adding Xs to a Y by pressing "New clothing"
+- You can generate the second required event (remove) related to adding Xs to a Y by pressing "Remove clothing"
+- You can locate my visual component by starting the program where splash screen appears and in NewClothingWindow
+- You can save the state of my application by exiting the program
+- You can reload the state of my application by starting the program